connectomicslab/connectomemapper3/docs/installation.rst

     $ docker pull sebastientourbier/connectomemapper-bidsapp:|release|

-.. note:: This can take a little bit of time depending on your connection speed and your machine.
+.. note:: This can take some time depending on your connection speed and your machine.
           The docker image of the BIDSApp has a compressed size of 6.28 GB on `DockerHub <https://hub.docker.com/r/sebastientourbier/connectomemapper-bidsapp/tags>`_ and should take 17.6 GB of space on your machine after download and extraction.

 *   To display all docker images available::